-Hungary: EC approved decree on earlier start of expansion of NPP Paks24.
-April 2020. / SEE Energy News
+Hungary: EC approved decree on earlier start of expansion of NPP Paks, SEE Energy News

 The European Commission (EC) has approved draft amendments to a Government’s decree on the groundwork for the expansion of NPP Paks, Janos Suli Hungarian Minister without portfolio, who is in charge of the project for the expansion of the country’s sole nuclear power plant Paks announced.